hexagram30/mush/README.md

 ## Usage [&#x219F;](#table-of-contents)

-At a high level, actual usage of the system as a MUSH server offering various games is this:
+At a high level, actual usage of the system as a MUSH server offering various games is this (checkboxes indicate development progress):

-1. Telnet to the registration server
+1. [ ] Telnet to the registration server
-   1. view help, issue commands, etc., but ultimately:
+   1. [x] view help, issue commands, etc., but ultimately:
-   1. provide your email address and a public SSH key
+   1. [x] provide your email address and a public SSH key
-   1. receive a confirmation email
+   1. [x] receive a confirmation email
-   1. provide the confirmation code in the telnet session
+   1. [ ] provide the confirmation code in the telnet session
-   1. log out
+   1. [x] log out
-1. SSH to the game server
+1. [ ] SSH to the game server
-   1. user id is the registered email address; access is by SSH key only
+   1. [ ] user id is the registered email address; access is by SSH key only
-   1. view help, issue commands, etc., but ultimately:
+   1. [ ] view help, issue commands, etc., but ultimately:
-   1. create a character
+   1. [ ] create a character
-   1. select a game to join using a specificed character
+   1. [ ] select a game to join using a specificed character
-   1. MUSH it up
+   1. [ ] MUSH it up!

 PLayers with the `builder` role are able to add new areas to the game, create and place items, update existing areas, etc. All players may build one home in an available location (for areas that are approved for homes where there are available slots).